-SECTION 2.
+SECTION 3.
 G.S.
 50B-3.1(f) reads as rewritten:

-- "(f) Motion for Return.
-The defendant may request the return of any firearms, ammunition, or permits surrendered by filing a motion with the court at the expiration of the current order or final disposition of any pending criminal charges and not later than 90 days after the expiration of the current order or final disposition of any pending criminal charges.
+"(f) Motion for Return. - The defendant may request the return of any firearms, ammunition, or permits surrendered by filing a motion with the court at the expiration of the current order or final disposition of any pending criminal charges committed against the person that is the subject of the current protective order and not later than 90 days after the expiration of the current order or final disposition of any pending criminal charges committed against the person that is the subject of the current protective order.
 Upon receipt of the motion, the court shall schedule a hearing and provide written notice to the plaintiff who shall have the right to appear and be heard and to the sheriff who has control of the firearms, ammunition, or permits.
 The court shall determine whether the defendant is subject to any State or federal law or court order that precludes the defendant from owning or possessing a firearm.
-The inquiry shall include: - (1) Whether the protective order has been renewed; renewed. - (2) Whether the defendant is subject to any other protective orders; or orders. - (3) Whether the defendant is disqualified from owning or possessing a firearm pursuant to 18 U.S.C. § 922 or any State law.
+The inquiry shall include:

-Whether the defendant has any pending criminal charges, in either
+- (1) Whether the protective order has been renewed; renewed. - (2) Whether the defendant is subject to any other protective orders; ororders. - (3) Whether the defendant is disqualified from owning or possessing a firearm pursuant to 18 U.S.C. § 922 or any State law. - Whether the defendant has any pending criminal charges, in either State or federal court, committed against the person that is the subject of the current protective order.